harnerdesigns/jackharner-gatsby/src/content/blog/destructuring-and-nested-destructuring-in-es6/index.md

 ## Nested Destructuring

-Let's take a look at a more complex example.
+Let's take a look at a more complex object example.

 ```js
 let person = {